-We held Mid-level Breakthrough Training for Mid-level employees for the third time since 2018 with 43 employees from 11 companies participating.
+We held Mid-level Breakthrough Training for Mid-level employees for the fifth time in 2020 with 49 employees from 8 companies participating online.
 We held sessions for employees to think about the future of their careers by revisiting their work from first entering the company up until present day as well as universal skills that includes identifying points for further growth in the future.